 Local listings are great for your business, both for providing genuinely useful business information to potential customers and for your SEO.
 Just remember: keep it accurate – if you move offices IRL, you have to move offices in all your directories.

 Want to know more about local listings or SEO in general?
-Get in touch with one of our Brisbane-based SEO experts today!
+Get in touch with the Search Factory team today!